 Inside, the pitched roof was outfitted with 750 skylights, allowing plenty of natural light to fill the open-air living room during the day.
 The custom seating was positioned to overlook the pool and L.A. beyond.
 At night, inset lighting creates a beautiful glow over the space, adding fun and a touch of romance.
 In the master bedroom, Lautner’s unique vision resulted in a seriously swanky space.
 Along with the typical king bed, there is a triangular lounge bed that faces out to the glass walls, complete with two glass triangular built-in side tables for resting drinks while you take in the views with that special someone (or someones in Snoop’s case).

-Stopping there, this is already the craziest party spot in the Hills, but Lautner went a step further and created a full nightclub.
-Built-in seating, triangular tables, a massive video screen and color-changing lighting are all enhanced by a wall of windows that looks out to L.A.
+Stopping there, this is already the craziest party spot in the Hills, but owner James Goldstein wanted to go a step further and add a full nightclub.
+Under the guidance of architect Duncan Nicholson (Lautner’s protege), Club James was created.
+Built-in seating, triangular tables, a massive video screen, and color-changing lighting are all enhanced by a wall of windows that looks out to L.A.
 At night, seeing the lights of the city add to the fun of this exclusive party spot.

 - The Frank Lloyd Wright-Designed House from ‘Blade Runner’ is For Sale and We Want It